ewhal/pomf-todo/README.md

     breakage with NPM version `6.0.x` and later.
 - Rewrite JavaScript to ES6 using eslint-config-airbnb
   - Our build system may not support ES6.
 Does it?
-- Replace `nojs.html` with `<noscript>`-like fallback
 - Merge alchimist's `expire` removal from MySQL schema and `upload.php`
 - Remove `ob_start`
-- Split `upload.php` into a common file class for file functions and the last ~15 lines of code for handling the upload and response
 - Seperate default settings and local settings
   - This will also avoid an issue where files are uploaded to webroot with filename `POMF_FILES_ROOTabcdef.ext` if `POMF_FILES_ROOT` is undefined.